lemonlabsuk/scala-uri/README.md

 "com.netaporter" %% "scala-uri" % "0.4.11"
 ```

 *Note:* This library works best when using Scala `2.11.2+`.
-Due a bug in olders versions of Scala, this library  can result in `StackOverflowException`s for very large URLs when using versions of Scala olders than `2.11.2`.
+Due a bug in older versions of Scala, this library  can result in `StackOverflowException`s for very large URLs when using versions of Scala olders than `2.11.2`.
 [More details](https://github.com/NET-A-PORTER/scala-uri/issues/51#issuecomment-45759462)

 ## Building URIs with the DSL